 These gardens also become mini-ecosystems, fostering biodiversity.
 The cool, moist conditions attract an array of wildlife, from birds and helpful insects to small mammals.
 The gentle rustle and soft sounds can add a layer of calm to your space, promoting an overall sense of wellbeing.
 This increased biodiversity isn’t just a boon for animal life; it promotes healthier plant growth by improving soil and ensuring a balanced garden ecosystem.

 Additionally, by cultivating a shade garden, you’re participating in an eco-friendly practice that contributes to environmental sustainability.
-Many native, shade-tolerant plants like bleeding heart, coral bells, and hosta, among others, provide food and shelter for bees
+Many native, shade-tolerant plants like bleeding heart, coral bells, and hosta, among others, provide food and shelter for bees.

 So, if you’re considering putting that shaded patch of yard to use, remember you’re not just planting a garden, you’re creating a sanctuary for both nature and yourself.